pavlo-svirin/PanDA-scripts/LQCD/README.md

-Script to use for submissions
+# Script to use for submissions

-Run the following commands:
+'''Run the following commands:'''